rmarsh1ua/grad_migration/README.md

 10. `git add`, `git commit` and `git push origin master` these files back to the Pantheon site.
 It should rebuild the site automatically, and install the packages.

-11. Through the Drupal's web interface login as an admin user and enable the `GC Quickstart Migration`, `Migrate Devel`, `Migrate Tools`, and `Quickstart Paragraphs - HTML` modules.
+11. Through the Drupal's web interface login as an admin user and enable the `GC Quickstart Migration`.
+Enabling this module should also enable all dependent modules automatically.

 Alternatively run:
 ```sh